RobustFieldAutonomyLab/jackal_dataset_20170608/README.md

 ## About Dataset

 Bag files captured using a Clearpath Jackal Robot, which is equipped with a Velodyne VLP-16 and low-end IMU sensor.
-The published point cloud topic is \velodyne_points.
-The published IMU data topic is \imu\data.
+The published point cloud topic is /velodyne_points.
+The published IMU data topic is /imu/data.

 Download the dataset at: